BharathBrahma/LP/meta.md

    - Think from different POV's and for that gain domain knowledge of the systems involved
    - Always think from a perspective of generalization and robustness when designing interfaces
    - Be open minded and understand from where the other person is coming during the discussions

+  "In the next six months, I want to focus on developing a few key skills that I’ve observed in a peer of mine.
+First, they have an incredible ability to be fully present during meetings.
+It sounds simple, but being fully engaged without distractions allows them to grasp the nuances of discussions and offer more thoughtful input.
+I’m working on improving that, to ensure I’m not just physically present but truly 'here' during critical conversations.

+Another skill I admire is how they consistently think from different points of view.
+They do this by really digging into the domain knowledge of the systems we work on.
+I’ve realized that gaining a deeper understanding of the systems involved helps me see problems through the eyes of various stakeholders, making my contributions more valuable.

+Additionally, they have this mindset of designing interfaces and solutions with generalization and robustness in mind.
+It’s something I’ve started adopting—thinking not just about solving the problem at hand, but also considering how flexible and resilient the solution will be in the future.

+Lastly, I’ve noticed how open-minded they are in discussions.
+They make a conscious effort to understand where the other person is coming from, even if they initially disagree.
+I’m trying to be more mindful of that, especially during tough discussions, because it really helps in building a collaborative atmosphere."